 21 Min read time

 For weeks the country enforced a strict lockdown without providing adequate medical and economic support.
-As cases soar, its people are now paying the price.

 It has been just over five months since the first case of COVID-19 was detected in India.
 With nearly a million confirmed cases, the country now has the third greatest number of infections, behind only the United States and Brazil.
 At least 25,000 people have died.